 - (a) The tax shall be collected from the operator by Metro as provided for in Section 7.01.030.
-All amounts of such taxes reported by any operator are due and payable to Metro on the 15th day of each month for the preceding month, and are delinquent if not received by Metro as specified in subsection (d) of this section by the due date.
+All amounts of such taxes reported by any operator are due and payable to Metro by the last day of each month for the preceding month.
+For example, excise taxes for the month of April would be due on May 31.
+Taxes are delinquent if not received by Metro as specified in subsection (d) of this section by the due date.
 If the due date falls on a holiday or weekend, amounts are delinquent at the end of the first business day that follows.
 The initial return under this chapter may be for less than a full month preceding the due date.
-Thereafter, returns shall be made for the applicable monthly period. - (b) On or before the 15th day of the month following each month of operation of a Metro facility, a return for the preceding month's tax shall be filed with the Chief Operating Officer.
+Thereafter, returns shall be made for the applicable monthly period. - (b) On or before the last day of the month following each month of operation of a Metro facility, a return for the preceding month's tax shall be filed with the Chief Operating Officer.
 The return shall be filed in such form as the Chief Operating Officer may prescribe by every operator liable for payment of tax. - (c) Returns shall show the amount of tax due for the related period.
 The Chief Operating Officer may require returns to show the total receipts upon which tax was collected or otherwise due, gross receipts of the operator for such period and an explanation in detail of any discrepancy between such amounts, and the amount of receipts exempt, if any. - (d) The person required to file the return shall deliver the return, together with the tax due, to the Metro Administration Services Department of Finance and Management Information.
 Payment is considered to be delinquent if not received by Metro on or before the due date, by personal delivery to the Metro Administration Services Department of Finance and Management Information during business hours or, if delivered by mail, by receipt in Metro's mail room. - (e) The Chief Operating Officer, if deemed necessary in order to ensure payment or facilitate collection by Metro of the amount of taxes in any individual case, may require returns and payment of the amount of taxes more frequently than monthly periods.
 [Ord.
 90-333A, Sec.
 2; Ord.
 92-464, Sec.
 1; Ord.
 93-509, Sec.
 5; Ord.
 02-976, Sec.
-1.]
+1, Ord.
+21-1462.]